NSLS Blog | News, Articles & Information for Students

 After you have created your SMART goal it is perfectly fine to reevaluate it.
 In fact, this is a really important step that many students don’t do.
 As you progress through trying to achieve your goal, you may have to adjust some elements, just like I did while training for the triathlon.

-Sometimes, that means changing how Realistic your goal is.
+Sometimes, that means changing how realistic your goal is.
 Maybe you have to scale it back because it’s harder than you initially thought.
 Or you may need to change how it’s measured or your time frame.

 Updating your goal is a natural progression as you work through the various steps.
 And it provides you an alternative to quitting if your goal is harder (or easier) than you originally thought.
 Simply reevaluate and realign your SMART goal based on the new information.